s-evgheni/AppDirectIntegrationProject/README.md

 # Read Me
+Requirements: Grails v.
+2.3.10, Java 7

-to run locally execute $grails run-app from the command line
+to run locally change directory to the root of this app and execute $grails run-app from the command line

 to create war file run $grails war from the command line